Aishhh-27/multi-tenant-platform/README.md

 ## Summary

 This project demonstrates a complete workflow for managing multi-tenant environments with an emphasis on reliability and observability.
-It reflects practical patterns used in real-world SRE and platform engineering systems.
+It reflects practical patterns used in real-world SRE and platform engineering systems.It also demonstrates the transition from managing individual environments to operating a scalable platform capable of handling multiple tenants efficiently.

 ## Author